-In S3, pupils will continue the broad general course, consolidating and further developing their literacy and language skills while extending their knowledge and appreciation of literature.
-Opportunities for looking at literacy across the curriculum will help pupils to develop their skills, including higher order thinking skills, and to see the relevance of transferable skills across all subjects.
-The S3 course also allows us to become familiar with the structure, content and requirements of the national qualifications that we will embark upon in S4.
-We also deliver the Youth Philanthropy Initiative in S3.
-This is an exciting enterprise which gives pupils the opportunity to develop a wide range of skills and to work in collaboration with a variety of partners within and beyond the classroom and school.
+In S3 pupils will continue the broad general course, consolidating and further developing their literacy and language skills while extending their knowledge and appreciation of literature.
+Opportunities for looking at literacy across the curriculum will help pupils to develop their skills and to see the relevance of transferable skills across all subjects.